You came and told us your stories!

 - A movie about marine life along Bowen shores.

-At the Open House you can talk with some of Bowen’s best naturalists about our local marine life.
-Our birders team can answer your bird questions, and tell you best places to see our local marine birds.
-Bowen Island Fish and Wildlife Club members can tell you which are Bowen’s salmon streams, whether this year’s salmon run started, how the salmon hatchery works, and about the Salmon in Schools program.
-Well-known biologist Will Husby will have a microscope to explore with you the tiny critters from our shores.
-Adam Taylor, Bowen’s favorite diver, will be there with stories, photos and maybe even movies of octopus, glass sponge reefs, and other secrets of the deep.
-And Bob Turner, local film maker, will be showing a new movie of Bowen’s marine wildlife.
+We arranged for discussions with some of Bowen’s best naturalists about our local marine life.
+Our birders team answer bird questions, and talkedabout best places to see our local marine birds.
+Bowen Island Fish and Wildlife Club members gave an overview of Bowen’s salmon streams, how the salmon hatchery works, and about the Salmon in Schools program.
+Well-known biologist Will Husby had a microscope to explore with people the tiny critters from our shores.
+Adam Taylor, Bowen’s favorite diver, was there with stories, photos and movies of octopus, glass sponge reefs, and other secrets of the deep.
+And Bob Turner, local film maker, showed a new movie of Bowen’s marine wildlife.

 We are very grateful to the Bowen Island Community Foundation, and several private donors, for their funding support for our Marine Atlas project.